 If you find it’s too hard at the office to multitask, you can try taking some shortcuts to help you stay on track.

-You can use a hands-free pump or a hands free pumping bra, which will allow you to eat lunch or snacks while you’re breastfeeding.
+You can use a hands-free pump or a hands-free pumping bra, allowing you to eat lunch or snacks while breastfeeding.
 Nutrition is an important factor in breastfeeding and breastfeeding women need more calories than other moms, so finding time to eat is important.

-While your hands are free, you can also create a to-do list that will help keep you on track.
+While your hands are free, you can also create a to-do list to help you stay on track.

 4. Invest In a Portable Cooler

-You can buy a portable breast milk cooler that will let you transport your breast milk so you don’t risk it going bad before you can get it home.
+You can buy a portable breast milk cooler to transport your breast milk so you don’t risk it going bad before you can get it home.

 5. Store Your Pump In the Refrigerator